 Our targeted recruiting process starts with skills, experience, and customer/team fit requirements.
 We first look across our current team members using our HR/talent management system for internal candidates and then look outside our organization, engaging our Recruiting Team to identify qualified candidates from our recruiting database of more than 100,000 pre-screened candidates; employee referrals (which account for nearly 20% of our hires) – incentivized with $2,000 referral bonuses (or more during special drives); and new applicants.
-We post positions on industry-standard sites (Monster, LinkedIn, Indeed, Dice) and specialty job boards (Salesforce Jobs on AppExchange, Salesforce Trailblazer Community).
+We post positions on industry-standard sites (Monster, LinkedIn, Indeed, and Dice) and specialty job boards (Salesforce Jobs on AppExchange, Salesforce Trailblazer Community).
 As needed, we engage our partner network of 15 specialized staffing firms, and/or academic institutions. such as The Johns Hopkins University, University of Maryland, Virginia Polytechnic Institute & State University, and various Historically Black Colleges and Universities (HBCUs) such as Howard University.

 Our recruiters work with project leads to screen and schedule interviews with the most promising qualified candidates.
-We use online skills assessment tools (Codility, Kenexa Prove It!) as needed to verify skill level/coverage.
-We perform background checks (criminal, work history, social media) via American DataBank and verify employment eligibility via E-Verify to avoid surprises and lower risks during Public Trust background checks.
-We make offers within 24 hours and begin onboarding immediately upon offer acceptance, coordinating with Government Administrative Officers on badging and start date.
+We use online skills assessment tools (Codility and Kenexa Prove It!) as needed to verify skill level/coverage.
+We perform background checks (criminal, work history, and social media) via American DataBank and verify employment eligibility via E-Verify to avoid surprises and lower risks during Public Trust background checks.
+We make offers within 24 hours and begin onboarding immediately upon offer acceptance, coordinating with Government Administrative Officers on badging and start dates.
 We prepare the new hire for success by providing read-ahead materials, access to the corporate MS Teams communication platform, and a New Hire Buddy as appropriate.
 We check in with new hires at 30, 60, and 90 days to assess job fit/satisfaction and solicit feedback to improve our process.

 Describe your relationship with the platform manufacturer for which you submitted your quote.